 Darcy's is a dark, moody spot that feels a little like an Irish pub in some ways.
-Dark woods and attractive old-fashioned lamps add a touch of atmosphere to the place, which is laid out in a very simple manner--a few high-top tables to the left, and a long bar to the right that tends to dominate the spot.
+Dark woods and attractive old-fashioned lamps add a touch of atmosphere to the place, which is laid out in a very simple manner--a few high-top tables to the left, and a long bar to the right that tends to dominate the spot, while a dining room with tables and booths can be found through a doorway across from the bar.
 A small and somewhat private-feeling outdoor patio can be found to the right of the bar, with the "beer garden" typically being more crowded than the indoor section on warm summer nights.
 Like many old-school drinking joints, people often eat right at the bar, chatting with the congenial bartenders who have "Boston" written all over them and seem like they wouldn't have been out of place in a Beantown watering hole from 100 years back.
 The local (and slightly dive-y) feel of Darcy's seems a bit odd in a way, as it literally shares a wall with the upscale Cafe de Paris, but once inside the pub, you tend to forget that it is indeed part of a complex that features upscale and family-friendly eateries.

-Don't expect inventive comfort food or high-end pub grub at Darcy's; this is certainly not that kind of place, unless you consider cheddar sticks and chicken tenders to be nouvelle cuisine.
-But among the familiar onion rings, potato skins, burgers, buffalo chicken wraps, steak and cheese subs, and fish and chips are a couple of mighty impressive pizzas, one of which is a South Shore staple (bar pizza).
-The individual bar pies lean toward the higher end of the scale in quality, with a slightly pliable crust that holds spicy sauce and a greasy mix of cheeses that extends to the very edge of the crust.
-For those who like thin-crust pizza, the larger-sized pies are what you want to get here, as the foldable slices are a lot like what you might find in the Big Apple--or for that matter a relatively similar place in Somerville called La Hacienda that has the same small bar pizza/large thin-crust pizza setup.
+Don't expect inventive comfort food or high-end pub grub at Darcy's; this is certainly not that kind of place, unless you consider cheddar sticks, wings, and chicken tenders to be nouvelle cuisine.
+But among the familiar onion rings, potato skins, loaded tots, soft pretzels, burgers, buffalo chicken wraps, cheesesteak subs, macaroni and cheese, ribs, and fish and chips are a couple of mighty impressive pizzas, one of which is a South Shore staple (bar pizza).
+The individual bar pies lean toward the higher end of the scale in quality, with a slightly pliable crust that holds spicy sauce and a greasy mix of cheeses that extends to the very edge of the crust (the buffalo chicken bar pizza is marvelous, by the way, as is the pepperoni pizza and hamburg bar pie).
+For those who like thin-crust pizza, the larger-sized pies are what you want to get here, as the foldable slices are a lot like what you might find in New York City (the large hamburg pizza and the rather unusual Caesar salad pizza are particularly good here).
 By the way, Darcy's does have one item on the menu that you won't find at a lot of Boston-area bars and pubs, namely pasties.
 These baked pastries, which are popular in England and Australia, are Americanized a little bit at Darcy's, as they are filled with steak and cheese or buffalo chicken here.
+Another item not commonly found (and which many of you have probably not seen since elementary school) is the salisbury steak, which is occasionally available on special and comes with a rich and slightly sweet mushroom-based gravy.
 Options for beer and wine are limited, with American beers being king (and wine being mostly an afterthought), while mixed drinks and shots are available as well.

-In a city full of hidden gems, Darcy's is a particularly little-known spot in part because it is nearly impossible to find (it sits on a bumpy one-way street in a mostly residential and industrial area) and also because it is buried within a complex that is known more for its higher-end spots and takeout places.
+In a city full of hidden gems, Darcy's is a particularly little-known spot in part because it is nearly impossible to find (it sits on a bumpy one-way street in a mostly residential and industrial area) and also because it is buried within a complex that is known more for its family restaurants and takeout spots.
 And while it isn't the best place in the Boston area for bar pizza or thin-crust pies, Darcy's is one of those rare spots that has both options, with each being well worth ordering.
-Willard Street in West Quincy isn't exactly Moody Street in Waltham or Mass.
-Ave. in North Cambridge when it comes to dining, but there are a few decent options in the general neighborhood, including this obscure old drinking spot.
+Willard Street in West Quincy isn't exactly Moody Street in Waltham or Boylston Street in Boston when it comes to dining, but there are a few decent options in the general neighborhood, including this very obscure drinking spot.